-Spread over 118 small islands separated by canals and connected by bridges, Venice is in my opinion an absolute gem.
+Spread over 118 small islands separated by canals and connected by bridges, Venice is a labyrinth just waiting to get lost in.

 Whilst Venice is many things; beautiful, enchanting, touristy and a floating paradise, one thing everyone can agree unanimously that it is not, is cheap.

 Make sure you visit Venice having already come to terms with having to open your wallet and spread your pennies slightly further than you would normally.
 We visited in the middle of June and a two-night stay in a (very) small hotel room cost us more than our 4 nights in Budapest… Reasonable?
 I think not.

 But don’t let that deter you!
 Venice is a fabulous destination with plenty on offer and as it is predicted to be submerged under water by 2100, well, I wouldn’t say time is running out in our lifetime, but if a city is slowly sinking is there ever a better time to visit than the present.

 So, getting to the point, you can still do Venice on a “budget” provided you plan ahead.